Intro0siddiqui/Elmiclan/docs/CODEBASE_MAP.md

 ## 3. State Management

 - **`src/store/userStore.ts`**: The global **Zustand store**.
 It is designed to hold client-side user state like `userRank` and `permissions` to make them easily accessible throughout the UI without prop drilling.
 - **`src/hooks/use-auth.tsx`**: The primary authentication hook.
-It manages the current user's state (login, logout, signup), and stores the user object in `localStorage` to persist the session.
+It manages the current user's state (login, logout, signup) using Supabase Auth, and stores the user object in `localStorage` to persist the session.
-- **`src/hooks/useMissions.ts`**: An example **TanStack Query** hook.
+- **`src/hooks/use-missions.ts`**: An example **TanStack Query** hook.
 It demonstrates how to fetch, cache, and manage server state for a 'missions' collection from Firestore.

 ## 4. Access Control & Permissions